-Elgg uses MySQL for data persistence, and maps database values into Entities (a representation of an atomic unit of information) and Extenders (additional information and descriptions about Entities).
+Elgg uses MySQL 5.7 or higher for data persistence, and maps database values into Entities (a representation of an atomic unit of information) and Extenders (additional information and descriptions about Entities).
 Elgg supports additional information such as relationships between Entities, activity streams, and various types of settings.